santacsj/symbolicloader64/README.md

 # Symbolic Machine Code Loader for the Commodore 64

 Learn C64 machine code the hard way, by programming on paper :).
-You do the assembing and this short BASIC program automates the annoying address calculations for you.
+You do the assembling and this short BASIC program automates the annoying address calculations for you.
 Copy and paste the BASIC source to VICE and start practicing!

 ### Addresses
 Variable `O` (as origin), in line 12, holds the start address for address calculations.